 We value our international student community.
 Every single student at the University contributes to our welcoming and diverse community and we will continue to take great pride in offering a truly international experience for all of our students.

-Over the next few months as the country begins to move away from EU membership, we will endeavour to keep you as up-to-date as possible on any changes that may affect you.
+During the transition period, we will endeavour to keep you as up-to-date as possible on any changes that may affect you.

 You may also wish to keep abreast of the latest developments by monitoring the UK Council for International Student Affairs website, which summarises the pertinent updates from government.